ramzidaher/MusicLang-Final-Uni-Project/README.md

+To help resolve conflicts in your README file, let's first identify potential areas where conflicts might arise, such as inconsistent instructions, missing details, or format issues.
+Here’s a revised and structured version to ensure clarity and consistency:

 # MusicLang: Multilingual Lyrics Analysis

 ## Overview

 MusicLang is a web application developed as a final year university project.
 It is designed to analyze and categorize song lyrics in various languages, providing insights into cultural and linguistic diversity.
-Built with Flask, this tool leverages Fasttext to offer detailed analysis and insights into the lyrics of your favorite songs.
+Built with Flask, this tool leverages FastText to offer detailed analysis and insights into the lyrics of your favorite songs.

 ## Features